ibmruntimes/vsam.js/README.md

 * The first argument is the file descriptor.
 * The second argument is a callback function containing an error object if the close operation failed.

-## Reading a record from a vsam file
+## Reading a record from a vsam dataset

 ```js
 vsamObj.read((record, err) => {